St Padarn's Church, Llanbadarn Fawr: The restored clas in transition

 Gerald tells us further that a Breton knight had come to the church for Mass and found a band of about twenty young men, all armed and equipped according to the local custom.
 He asked "which was the abbot, and they pointed out to him a man with a long spear in his hand, who was walking in front of the others".
 He then tells the story of the murder of a bishop of Llanbadarn, murdered by the predecessors of the present generation of clergy.
 We cannot be sure how much of this was true.
 But Gerald disapproved of married clergy (which had been declining generally though only finally abolished by Rome in the eleventh century and deplored in principle the inheritance of church office.
 But all he tells us of Llanbadarn is hearsay, apart from the name of the abbot.
 In any case, no move was made by Archbishop Baldwin in favour of reform: the Lord Rhys was with them, and they would not have wished to offend him.
-In any event, it would have been a matter for the Bishop of St David's, who was Peter de Leia.
+In any event, it would have been a matter for the Bishop of St Davids, who was Peter de Leia.
 There is then no further information about Llanbadarn for nearly sixty years.